LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. member:: xml_node->namespaceURI()

-   Returns the namespace URI of the node or null or null if it is unspecified.
+   Returns the namespace URI of the node or "null" if it is unspecified.

 .. member:: xml_node->nodeValue()

    Returns the value of the node as a string.
 This result will vary depending on the node type.
 For example an attribute node will return the attribute value.
    A text node will return the text content for the node.
-Many node types, such as element nodes, will return null.
+Many node types, such as element nodes, will return "null".
 This value is read/write for nodes that have values.

 .. member:: xml_node->parentNode()

-   Returns the parent of the node or null if there is no parent.
+   Returns the parent of the node or "null" if there is no parent.
 Some, such as attribute nodes and the document node, do not have parents.

 .. member:: xml_node->ownerDocument()

-   Returns the xml_document which is the owner of the target node.
-In the case of the document node, this will be null.
+   Returns the `xml_document` which is the owner of the target node.
+In the case of the document node, this will be "null".

 .. type:: xml_element